Why screen time quality is important

 To get a sense of overall quality, you can also check the following aspects of games and apps:

 - Age range – check that the age range for an app or game matches your child’s age.

-- Privacy settings – check the terms and conditions to see whether and how apps collect data and make sure you’re comfortable with this.
+- Privacy settings – check the terms and conditions to see whether and how apps collect data, and make sure you’re comfortable with this.

 - Addictiveness – be wary of games that make children feel they need to play ‘just one more game’, including games that don’t allow children to save their progress.
-It can be hard for children to manage their frustration in these situations.
+It can be hard for young children to manage their frustration in these situations.

 - have positive messages about relationships, family and lifestyle